jcarter211/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?
 Campaigns that had a goal of less than $1000 had the highest percentage of success.
 - What are some limitations of this dataset?
+Some of the limitations of this dataset include consumer preference.
+We do not have the ability to see the genre of play or the target audience.
+If a campaign was successful, perhaps it's because the play's plot interested a larger number of backers than another.
+We also do not know the exact meaning of some of the columns.
+What made something a staff pick?
+What does spotlight mean in relation to the data?
+There is more information we could gather to get a better understanding of the campaigns.
 - What are some other possible tables and/or graphs that we could create?
+There are a few other tables and graphs that could be useful to create when looking at this data and finding factors for campaign success.
+It would be interesting to see if different countries performed better in getting close to the campaign goal.
+It would also be interesting to analyze if a higher number of backers had an affect on the goal as well.
+In terms of campaign launch dates, I would imagine it would be helpful to investigate the year and use background knowledge of the overall economy.
+If the campaign was launched closer to 2008, I would imagine a lower goal would have been more helpful as people may not have been willing to spend as much of their income.